 Head varsity coaches will survey all team members 10th-12th grades for the sports of football, volleyball, basketball, cross country, track, cheer, and dance.
 Head varsity coaches will survey all athletes for the sports of golf, tennis, swimming, wrestling, bowling, baseball, softball, and soccer.
 All 9th grade coaches will administer surveys to their athletes immediately following the end of their season (football, volleyball, cross country, basketball, track, cheer, and dance).
-All 8th grade coaches will administer surveys to their teams immediately following the end of their season.
+All 8th grade coaches will administer surveys to their season.